Proving programs terminate using well orderings, Ramsey Theory, and Matrices: A General Theorem about Proving Programs Terminate Using Ramsey Theorem

+Hence the value of $f_L(\vec x)$ in $s_1$ is larger (using the order $P_k$) than it is in $s_2$ is larger than (using the order $P_k$) it is in $s_3$, etc. Hence we have an infinite decreasing sequence in $P_k$.
+This is a contradiction since $P_k$ is a well-founded ordering. \end{sketch}

+\begin{note} It turns out that this theorem is iff.
+That is, if every omputation of $PROG$ is finite then there are (perhaps contrived) functions $f_i$ and well-founded orderings $P_i$ as stated in Theorem~\ref{th:useramseywf}.
+This is the actual statement of Theorem 1 of~\cite{ramseypl}. \end{note}

-The proofs of Theorems~\ref{th:prog2ramsey}, \ref{th:useramsey} and \ref{th:useramseygen} do not need the full strength of Ramsey's Theorem.
-Consider Theorem~\ref{th:useramseygen}.
-For any $i,j,k$ if $COL(i,j)=a$ (so $a$ is the least number such that $f_a(s_i)>_a f_a(s_j)$) and $COL(j,k)=a$ (so $a$ is the least number such that $f_a(s_j)>_a f_a(s_k)$) then one can show $COL(i,k)=a$.
+\begin{note} The proofs of Theorems~\ref{th:prog2ramsey}, \ref{th:useramsey} and \ref{th:useramseywf} do not need the full strength of Ramsey's Theorem.
+Consider Theorem~\ref{th:useramsey}.
+For any $i,j,k$ if $COL(i,j)=a$ (so $a$ is the least number such that $x[a]$ in $s_i$ is greater than $x[a]$ in $s_j$) $COL(j,k)=a$ (so $a$ is the least number such that $x[a]$ in $s_j$ is greater than $x[a]$ in $s_k$) one can show $COL(i,k)=a$.
 Such colorings are called {\it transitive}.
 Hence we only need Ramsey's Theorem for transitive colorings.
-We discuss this further in Section~\ref{se:need}.
+We discuss this further in Section~\ref{se:need}. \end{note}